Non-vanishing for cubic Hecke $L$-functions: Introduction

 Friedberg, Hoffstein, and Liemann \cite{FHL} used multiple Dirichlet series to compute the first moment (with certain arithmetic weights) of Hecke $L$-functions attached to the family of $n$-th order characters over a number field containing $\mathbb{Q}(\zeta_n)$.
 Diaconu \cite{Dia} used the Rankin--Selberg convolution of metaplectic Eisenstein series on the $n$-fold cover of $\operatorname{GL}_2$ to construct multiple Dirichlet series whose Dirichlet coefficients are the absolute value squared of twists of Hecke $L$-functions.
 Diaconu used this construction to unconditionally establish the second moment (with certain arithmetic weights) of Hecke $L$-functions attached to the family of $n$-th order characters over a number field containing $\mathbb{Q}(\zeta_n)$.
 We point out that these moments (similar to \cite{FHL}) are \emph{not} sieved down to squarefree ideals, unlike our \cref{secondmomentcor}.
 Interestingly, Diaconu conjectured \cite[Conjecture~4.5]{Dia} the existence of a second order main term $X^{1/2+1/n} Q(\log X)$ in the asymptotics for the second moment over squarefree ideals, where $Q(x)$ is a linear polynomial depending on $n$ and the number field.

 These results were further developed into density zero (infinite) non-vanishing results by Blomer, Goldmakher and Louvel \cite{BGL}, where they proved a large sieve inequality for the thin family of $n$-th order Hecke characters.
 Using one-level density, the first author and G\"{u}lo\u{g}lu \cite{DG} proved under GRH that $L(1/2, \chi_q) \neq 0$ for a positive proportion (namely 2/13) of $q \in \mathcal{F}^{\prime}_3$.
-Gao and Zhao \cite{GZ2} computed the order of magnitude of all $k$-th moments under GRH, and independently to \cite{DG}, proved that $L(1/2, \chi_q) \neq 0$ for a positive proportion of $q \in \mathcal{F}^{\prime}_3$.

 The full family $\mathcal{F}_3$ has been studied by G\"{u}lo\u{g}lu and Yesilyurt in \cite{GY}.
 They proved an unconditional asymptotic formula for the first mollified moment, upper bounds for all mollified higher moments under GRH, and consequently established a conditional positive proportion (around $\exp(-e^{101})$) of non-vanishing for Hecke $L$-functions in the family $\mathcal{F}_3$.
-In a follow-up solo work, G\"{u}lo\u{g}lu \cite{Gu} proved unconditionally that $L(1/2,\chi_q) \neq 0$ for $q$ belonging to a density zero (infinite) subset of $\mathcal{F}_3$.
-Baier and Young \cite{BY} computed the first moment of Dirichlet $L$-functions attached to primitive cubic characters over $\mathbb{Q}$, and as a consequence showed that non-vanishing of this family for a density zero (infinite) subset.
+In a follow-up work, G\"{u}lo\u{g}lu \cite{Gu} proved unconditionally that $L(1/2,\chi_q) \neq 0$ for $q$ belonging to a density zero (infinite) subset of $\mathcal{F}_3$.

+Baier and Young \cite{BY} computed the first moment of Dirichlet $L$-functions attached to primitive cubic characters over $\mathbb{Q}$, and as a consequence showed non-vanishing of this family for a density zero (infinite) subset.
+Under GRH, Gao and Zhao \cite{GZ2} computed the order of magnitude of all mollified $k$-th moments for the same family of cubic characters over $\Q$, and (conditionally) obtained a positive proportion of non-vanishing.